 Smartphones make high-quality audio and video affordable for any newsroom.
 So why aren’t they used universally?

 But the cameras on smartphones have been slower to catch up, and they still struggle to match the quality of a DSLR or TV camera, especially in low light.
-Smartphone cameras also tend to lack a digital zoom, so you need to ‘zoom with your feet’ and get close to the subject.
+Smartphone cameras also tend to lack an optical zoom, so you need to ‘zoom with your feet’ and get close to the subject.

 What they’re finding is that mobile journalism works.
 First, most journalists already own a smartphone, and with simple accessories like a tripod and external microphones, you can make broadcast-quality radio and television content.

 And that means any media outlet can gather more images, audio and video, and engage more easily with their audiences for feedback and follow-ups.

 Corinne Podger is the author of this manual and a mojo training consultant based in Australia.
 She trains newsrooms all over the world on mobile and digital skills.
 In this video she explains why mobile reporting is essential for newsrooms and offers tips for newsroom managers to build smartphones into journalism workflows.